Last updated: October 09, 2024

 As long as you make payments on-time, a HELOC will typically not hurt your credit.
 While you will have a hard inquiry added to your credit report when you apply for your HELOC, the effects of this are usually short-term.
 Those with a robust credit profile might not even see a material impact from the hard inquiry.

 One of the most obvious ways a HELOC can hurt your credit is if you miss a payment.
-Like with any other type of loan, missing a HELOC payment will result in a derogatory mark on your credit report.
+Like with any other type of loan, missing a HELOC payment may result in a derogatory mark on your credit report.
 Derogatory marks could drastically decrease your credit score in a very short amount of time, so it’s important to make your monthly HELOC payments on time and in full.

 There may be negative ramifications for those who have thin credit profiles when they close their HELOC.
 If your HELOC is one of just a couple of accounts on your credit report, there’s a possibility that your credit score could be impacted t when you close it.
 Those who only have a HELOC may see their score take a hit when they close out their account.